ajaen4/kinesis-flink-hudi-benchmark/README.md

 ## Requirements

 - You must own an AWS account and have an Access Key to be able to authenticate.
-You must create a profile and substitute in all files where "practica_cloud" is present and put the previous credentials in it.
-These are the files were you need to substitute the previous string:
-    - event_generation/.env
-    - flink_app/local/.env
-    - infra/backend.tf
-    - infra/provider.tf
-    - infra/bootstraper-terraform/providers.tf

 You need this so every script or deployment is done with the correct credentials.
-See [here](https://docs.aws.amazon.com/cli/latest/reference/configure/) steps to create it.
+See [here](https://docs.aws.amazon.com/cli/latest/reference/configure/) steps to configure your credentials.

 - Versions:
     - Terraform = 1.1.7